 No holiday dessert table would be complete without a slice of pecan pie.
 Just as popular as pumpkin pie (if not more depending on who you ask), it’s another classic favorite!

 This Keto Pecan Pie is easy to make and has all the flavors of a classic Pecan Pie without the sugary corn syrup.
-Instead, you’re going to use brown butter and golden monk fruit to get that signature caramel flavor in the filling.
+Instead, you’re going to use brown butter and a low carb golden sugar sweetener to get that signature caramel flavor in the filling.
 It’s made with gluten free, grain free, sugar free and paleo friendly ingredients and perfect if you need a diabetic-friendly dessert or following a low carb keto diet.

 WHAT INGREDIENTS DO I NEED TO MAKE KETO PECAN PIE?